-- 1. Applicants must have a Bachelor's or equivalent degree in Law, Social Sciences or Liberal Arts, and a basic knowledge of international law or international relations theory (the Admissions Board will also take into account the average grades of the applicants). - 2.
-Applicants who do not meet the abovementioned requirement(s) are also encouraged to apply, provided that they have a sound academic background and considerable experience in the field of Law, Social Sciences or Liberal Arts. - 3.
-The Admissions Board will investigate whether the applicant meets the admission requirements. - Candidates will be selected in the following way: The LPIS Admissions Board will make a merit based selection of students.
-For their application, candidates must submit: - a.
-Transcript - b.
-CV - c.
-Motivation letter - d.
-Letters of recommendation - e.
-Proof of academic writing - f.
-Proof of proficiency English (article 3.3) - 5.
-In addition to the requirements referred to in the first and fourth paragraph, the Board will also assess requests for admission in terms of the following criteria: - a.
-Academic excellence (as evidenced by overall grade average, CV, recommendations, and writing sample). - b.
-Motivation and fit with the program (as evidenced by motivation letter, (optional) courses and extracurricular activities). - c.
-Diversity of the cohort. - 6.
-When the programme commences, the candidate must have fully completed the Bachelor's programme allowing admission to this Master's programme.
+- Applicants must have an academic Bachelor's or equivalent degree in Law, Social Sciences or Liberal Arts, and a basic knowledge of International Law and/or International Relations theory. - Applicants who do not have a background in either International Law or International Relations requirement(s) are also invited to apply, provided that they have good grades, considerable experience in the field of Law, Social Sciences or Liberal Arts and can show their interest in the subject field of the - 3.
+The Admissions Board will investigate whether the applicant meets the admission requirements. - For their application, candidates must submit: - Transcript - b.
+CV - Motivation letter c. - Letters of recommendation - Proof of academic writing e. - Proof of proficiency English if applicable (article 7.3) - The LPIS Admissions Board will make a merit based selection of students based on the following criteria: - Academic excellence (as evidenced by overall grade average, CV, recommendations, and writing - Motivation and fit with the program (as evidenced by motivation letter, (optional) courses and extracurricular activities). - Diversity of the cohort. - Admission is granted for a specific academic year, unless the Admissions Board decides otherwise.